-The document was drafted by more than 50 countries over two years, including Canada, Israel, Japan and Australia.
+This document was drafted by over 50 countries over more than two years, including Canada, Israel, Japan, and Australia.

-Earlier, a senior official of President Joe Biden's administration said the US is committed to ensuring that AI technologies are not only developed technically but also in accordance with ethical standards and respect for human rights.
-The US government also welcomed the important contribution of the EC in achieving this goal.
+Earlier, a senior official in President Joe Biden's administration stated that the U.S. is committed to ensuring that AI technologies not only develop technically but also adhere to ethical standards and respect human rights.
+The U.S. government also welcomed the EC's significant contribution to achieving this goal.

-Meanwhile, British Technology Minister Peter Kyle stressed that this is "the first treaty that has a truly global impact", helping to connect a group of countries that are very diverse and different in terms of politics and culture.
+Meanwhile, UK Technology Minister Peter Kyle stressed that this is "the first treaty with a truly powerful global impact," helping to connect a group of countries that are very diverse and politically and culturally different.

-In May this year, the European Council adopted the first legally binding global treaty on the rules governing the use of AI.
-The European Council said the Framework Convention on AI sets out a legal framework for all stages of the development and use of AI systems, while addressing the potential risks of AI and promoting responsible technological innovation.
+In May of this year, the Council of Europe adopted the first legally binding global treaty concerning the regulation of the use of artificial intelligence (AI).
+The Council of Europe stated that the Framework Convention on AI provides a legal framework for all stages of the development and use of AI systems, while addressing the potential risks of AI and promoting responsible technological innovation.

 According to VNA